 Niue’s one and only airport goes by many names: Niue International Airport, Alofi International Airport and Hanan International Airport.
-Either way, it’s the same place taking the same two flights a week from Auckland, New Zealand; one of the very few ways to get to this remote island in the South Pacific.
+Either way, it’s the same place taking the same weekly flight/flights from Auckland, New Zealand; one of the very few ways to get to this remote island in the South Pacific.
 Needless to say, with a limited flight schedule, Hanan Airport is nothing flashy but it provides one of the more unique airport experiences with its open-air waiting area and market stalls!
 Find out more about the arrival procedures, facilities and services to expect with this complete guide to Alofi Airport, Niue!

 Quick Facts About Alofi/Hanan Airport

 - Hanan International Airport is the only airport in Niue